Mirkomedia/Mern-practice/README.md

 Future Improvements

-User Authentication: Add user login and registration for a personalized experience. //partly done, authentication needed and secure password hashing
+User Authentication: Add user login and registration for a personalized experience. //partly done,passwords are hashed and sent safely to the database

 Search and Filter: Allow users to search for specific products or filter by categories. //name specific search implemented, will add tags and categories later